cesar-arce/Virtual_Environements_and_requirements.txt/docker.md

 ```

 ## Connect a container to a network started
+When you start a container, use the --network flag to connect it to a network.
+This example adds the busybox container to the mynet network:
 (Connect "Id" Network of  "Driver": "bridge", 8facc8c8429a to a Container)
 ```
 docker network connect <network_name> <container_name>